NoumenaDigital/npl-starter/README.md

 This example can help you get familiar with the key concepts of NPL like protocols and state machines.
 To implement your own use-case, you can create new folders and files in the `src/main/npl` folder.

-More explanations and advanced examples are available in the [Library](https://github.com/NoumenaDigital/library) repository.
-A short tutorial is also available in the [NPL Academy](https://github.com/NoumenaDigital/npl-academy-plugin).
 The [NOUMENA documentation](https://documentation.noumenadigital.com/language/) provides more details about the language.

 ### Run your code